clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/swupd-search.rst

 .. contents:: :local:
    depth: 2

-This document shows you how to use `swupd search` to search for and add bundles.
+This document shows you how to use `swupd search` to find and add bundles.

 Assumptions